scotthibbs/FDLog_Enhanced/README.md

 Tracks Dupes, shows previous contacts, see who is on which radio and which band, who is contesting and who is logging, how many contacts they have made etc.
-It shares the database to all computers and tracks operations so everyone can see and co-operate.
+All computers have a copy of the database and tracks operations so everyone can see and co-operate.

 Download a stable release from the release section to enjoy!

 The code here is what is in progress for a 2023 stable release.

 The release log has more detailed information.
-It "seems" stable.
+This "seems" stable.
  This needs to be tested on different networks and cross platform.

 Last updated 18Jun2022 Scott Hibbs KD4SIR
 scotthibbs at gmail.com (email ideas for enhancements/bugs)

-v2022_Beta_1 (working toward a 2023 stable release)
 	Started looking at the program again out of curiosity around 2022 Field Day.
 Joined Tristate Amateur Radio Society in Evansville Indiana a couple years ago and they successfully use N3FJP-FD version.
 This will never replace that program as long as it doesn't integrate with other programs or do cw keying etc. But I miss programming, it's fun.

-Ideas:
+Ideas and things to Do:

+	* An Information Table node that will allow sign in, show our group score, the top 5 Contestors, the top 5 visitors, Worked All States etc.
+	* Add more scoring:
+			complex gota points, youth, information table, official visitors, max 20 radios, power multipliers, educational activity...
+	* Change the visitor/participant entry so the initials are not first.
 	KD4SIR - Will probably work on copy/paste functionality
-	KC7SDA - Will check network and platform compatibility and upper/lower case entry option to auto time out nodes from the band select 15m/30m/45m/1hr Fix so reports another's last contact time
+	KC7SDA - Will check network and platform compatibility and upper/lower case entry *option to auto time out nodes from the band select 15m/30m/45m/1hr *Fix so reports another's last contact time
-	Change natural to battery
+	*Change natural to battery
-	Work on States worked to the side
+	*Work on States worked to the side
-	Work on Phonetic helper
+	*Work on Phonetic helper
-	believe prefix check only returns first prefix in the log.
+	*believe prefix check only returns first prefix in the log.
 Actually there is a note in the code from Alan Biocca to fix this as foreign callsigns are not supported properly.
-Enhancement #
+	*Dupe check for requested fills - 2 UNconnected nodes can dupe and both count when connected. (currently dupe checking is at entry - not on fills)
+	*Need to rewrite all the documentation.
+It's everywhere...
+	*Make font size a setting before Tkinker loads?
+10,12,14 pt font.

+2022_Beta_1.1 (Working toward a stable 2023_Field_Day Release)

+ 77 W1AW schedule is now a PDF file. - Curtis E. Mills WE7U 20Jun2019
+ 76 Changed colors to be less garish: Yellow to gold, orange to dark orange, green to pale green,
+	grey to light grey. - Curtis E. Mills WE7U 21Jun2019 75 Spell check and comment cleanup - Curtis E. Mills WE7U 25Jun2019 and Scott Hibbs 18Jun2022
- 71 Added reminder that the space bar will check prefix, suffix and calls for dupes.
+ 74 Added reminder that the space bar will check prefix, suffix and calls for dupes.
- 70 Add new participant dialogue window quit button now states "enter to save, click to quit" (I kept forgetting to hit enter.)
- 69 Worked on other bands and dupe checking responses are nicer and are more readable, also reminds to up arrow.
+ 73 Changed New Participant window to be more user freindly - Curtis E. Mills WE7U 25Jun2019 72 Worked on other bands and dupe checking responses are nicer and are more readable, also reminds to up arrow.
- 68 Fixed dupe checking against club call and gota call that could have been entered with upper case and missed.
+ 71 Fixed dupe checking against club call and gota call that could have been entered with upper case and missed.
- 67 Changed the file name from FDLog_SCICSG to FDLog_Enhanced.
+ 70 Changed the file name from FDLog_SCICSG to FDLog_Enhanced.
 	Two reasons, it's slightly confusing and I moved away from this awesome group of hams. :(

 2019_Beta_1 (posted on github, not tested)

- + added python path shebang so program can run from command line - Art Miller KC7SDA Jul/1/2018
- + Corrected code as suggested by pylint - Scott Hibbs KD4SIR Jun/28/2018
- + Streamlined the networking section of the code - netmask removed.
-Art Miller KC7SDA Jul/1/2018
- + Allowed upper case entry for several settings.
-Art Miller KC7SDA Jul/1/2018
- + After an edit, the log window is redrawn to show only valid log entries.
-Scott Hibbs KD4SIR Jul/3/2018
- + Removed unused code and comments - Scott Hibbs KD4SIR Jul/3/2018
- + Up arrow will now retype the last entry (just in case enter was hit instead of space) - Scott Hibbs KD4SIR Jul/06/2018
+ 69 Winter Field Day update added - -Art Miller KC7SDA 68 Found and fixed memory leak (updatebb() method.bind) -Art Miller KC7SDA 67 Cleaned whitespace code (ie all revision history moved to readme file) -Art Miller KC7SDA 66 added python path shebang so program can run from command line - Art Miller KC7SDA Jul/1/2018 65 Corrected code as suggested by pylint - Scott Hibbs KD4SIR Jun/28/2018 64 Streamlined the networking section of the code - netmask removed.
+Art Miller KC7SDA Jul/1/2018 63 Allowed upper case entry for several settings.
+Art Miller KC7SDA Jul/1/2018 62 After an edit, the log window is redrawn to show only valid log entries.
+Scott Hibbs KD4SIR Jul/3/2018 61 Removed unused code and comments - Scott Hibbs KD4SIR Jul/3/2018 60 Up arrow will now retype the last entry (just in case enter was hit instead of space) - Scott Hibbs KD4SIR Jul/06/2018

 *******************************************************************